 In order to decide for the best blender, you don't have to buy the most expensive one (anymore).
-The OMNI smoothie blender costs $250.00 plus shipping, runs little slower and still gets all the same smoothie-fine texture when blending up fruits, vegetables, and more.
+The OMNI smoothie blender costs $279.00 free USA Shipping, runs little slower and still gets all the same smoothie-fine texture when blending up fruits, vegetables, and more.
 See the videos to get some reasonable idea of what the OMNI blender can do.

-Most high performance blender manufacturers are stating that their blender blade has between 28,000 to 48,000 revolutions per minute (RPM).
+Most high performance blender manufacturers are claiming that their blender blade has between 28,000 to 48,000 revolutions per minute (RPM).
 Let us assume that the average of 2 to 3 hp blenders therefore has about 36,000 revolutions.
 Here is an argument that possibly suggests that this RPM claim in the 30's or 40's thousand is total bogus.
-If the blade is supposedly turning 36,000 times that means that every second it turns 600 revolutions.
+If the blade is supposedly turning 36,000 times in a minute, this means that every second it turns 600 revolutions.

 Let's count 1 second: "One-One-Thousand".
 Yeah,... exactly, the time it takes for you to say "one-one-thousand" represents a legal official second.
 Can you believe that we consumers are expected to believe that a blender blade turns 600 times in 1 second?
 Look at it again, be it any blender competitor.
 In our opinion, it is just not credible, unless a factory can proof it.
 Show us how...

 And how does the OMNI blender compare in RPM's to its competitors?
-It has just about the same amount of revolutions as its competitors.
+It runs the same amount of revolutions as its competitors.
 It blends the same, it lasts longer, it runs quieter, and you can make hot soup, pulverize ice cubes or an avocado pit, etc...
-Well, it is definitely more than fast enough to take off your hand should anyone actually be dumb enough to put their hand into the jar during blending.
-The OMNI blender runs very powerful and way faster than necessary to micronize all ingredients into a fine smoothie.
+Well, it is definitely more than fast enough to blend your hand should anyone actually be irresponsible enough to put their hand into the jar during blending.
+The OMNI blender runs very powerful and efficiently fast to micronize all ingredients into the finest smoothie.
 It is not as noisy, runs little slower, therefore cooler, and therefore is expected to last longer than most other blenders, even those blenders that cost twice as much.